Unveiling the Investment Potential of Skyworks Solutions Inc (SW

 - 5. Momentum rank: 8/10

-Skyworks Solutions Inc, with a market cap of $15.84 billion, is a leading producer of semiconductors for wireless handsets and other devices that are used to enable wireless connectivity.
+Skyworks Solutions Inc, with a market cap of $15.55 billion and sales of $4.96 billion, is a leading producer of semiconductors for wireless handsets and other devices that enable wireless connectivity.
 Its main products include power amplifiers, filters, switches, and integrated front-end modules that support wireless transmissions.
 Skyworks' customers are mostly large smartphone manufacturers, but the firm also has a growing presence in nonhandset applications such as wireless routers, medical devices, and automobiles.
-The company's sales stand at $4.96 billion with an operating margin of 26.38%.
+The company's operating margin stands at 26.38, reflecting its efficient operations.

 Profitability Rank Breakdown